wrossmorrow/machtests/README.md

 $ cd /ifs/yentools/yentests && ./test.sh
 ```

 You should be able to run this without a `.env` file, if you can accept all the defaults.

-You can pass some options to the script to control its behavior:
+Naturally, you can also pass some options to the script to control its behavior.
+Here's most of what the help will print:

 ```
   Command line option flags: